 The shortest ney I have is F#, or C#-kuk.
-It is so small I can hardly fit my fingers on the hole as they are crowded so closely together.
-The longest ney I have is F (C-kuk), an octave lower, and morethan twice as long as the longest I have.
-It is so long that my right hand can just barely reach the holes.
+It is so small that I can hardly fit my fingers on the hole as they are crowded so closely together.
+The longest ney I have is F (C-kuk), an octave lower, and more than twice as long as the shortest I have.
+It is so long that my right hand can just barely reach the holes and it hurts to play it.
+As the ney is supposed to express suffering this may not be a bad thing.
 People who are shorter than me (I am 1.80m tall) can't reach the holes at all.
 A picture of some of these neys is on my purchase page.

-A similar instrument also called ney is used throughout the middle east, but is blown with the lips and has a much more limited sound.
+Similar instruments also called ney are used throughout the middle east, but are blown with the lips and have a much more limited sound.
+These are the Arabic ney and the Turkish ney.
+They have one more finger hole in between the two bottom holes of the Persian ney and the tumbhole is place higher producing a note which is a semitone higher than on the Persian ney when opened.
+The other difference is that the Persian ney contains 7 segments whereas the Arabic and Turkish neys have 9.
 A Persian ney can also be blown with the lips, but this style can not be mixed with the interdental technique as the ney sounds a semitone higher when blown with the lips.
 Neys have been found in Egyptian tombs dated 5000 years ago.
 I have been playing the Persian ney since 1994, learning mainly from listening to tapes and an occasional lesson from visiting musicians from Iran.
 After practicing for thousands of hours I can now play somewhat decently.
 I live in Vancouver, Canada, and I perform regularly with players from the local Persian community.
 Here is a recording of myself.